EvgenSuit/PrivacyPolicies/My Speechy Privacy Policy.md

 ### Third-party services and permissions used
+- Internet access, which allows for the usage of Firebase
 - Firebase Firestore, which allows users to save their exercise progress, thought tracks, and meditation statistics
 - Firebase Authentication, which allows for authentication, without which the Service's main functionalities will not work
 - Firebase Realtime Database, which allows users to connect, which I view as very important in the context of helping those with stutter